terra-quantum-public/tq42-pqc-oss/docs/keys/keys_container.md

 When the container is created, it fetches keys from a selected randomness source.
 This step ensures that the keys generated for the container are sufficiently random and secure for cryptographic operations.

 **File Association Clarification**:
  It's important to note that upon creation, the new container is not automatically linked to a file on disk.
 This means that the container is purely in memory and needs to be saved explicitly to disk if persistent storage is required.
-This can be achieved using functions like  `PQC_symmetric_container_save_as()`  or  `PQC_symmetric_container_save_as_pair()`.
+This can be achieved using function  `PQC_symmetric_container_save_as()`.

 **Handling Container Data**:
     If there is a need to work with the contents of the container, such as transferring it over a network or performing other operations, the data within the container can be extracted using a function like  `PQC_symmetric_container_get_data()`.
 This function retrieves the contents of the container in a suitable format for further processing or transmission.